Linyxus/YaDNS/README.md

 # YaDNS

-A dns relay server that can be used as a local DNS over HTTPS (DoH) proxy.
+Yet Another DNS relay server that can be used as a local DNS over HTTPS (DoH) proxy.

 ## Features